India hits 10 million coronavirus cases but pace slows

 India reported 25,152 new infections and 347 deaths in the past 24 hours, data from the health ministry showed.
 The virus has so far killed 145,136 people in the country.
 India took 30 days to add the last million cases, the second slowest since the start of the pandemic.

-The country expects to roll out vaccines soon and is considering emergency-use request for three shots, developed by Oxford/AstraZeneca, Pfizer and local company Bharat Biotech.
+The country expects to roll out vaccines soon and is considering emergency-use request for three types, developed by Oxford/AstraZeneca, Pfizer and local company Bharat Biotech.

 But some health experts say the fall in cases suggests many Indians may have already developed virus antibodies through natural infection.